mirte-robot/mirte-documentation/doc/robots/mirte_master/mirte_master.md

-The Mirte Master is one of the possible upgrades of the Mirte robot.
+The MIRTE Master is one of the possible upgrades of the MIRTE robot.

 <!-- .. plaatje -->